Overview of Malaysia Resorts. Best Resorts in Malaysia, Where to Go

 - transport accessibility

-Rava Island is a small tropical island in Malaysia, part of the Seri Buat archipelago, located 16 kilometers off the east coast of mainland Malaysia (Malacca Peninsula) and near Tioman Island.
+Rawa Island is a small tropical island in Malaysia, part of the Seri Buat archipelago, located 16 kilometers off the east coast of mainland Malaysia (the Malay Peninsula) and not far from Tioman Island.

-Entertainment on the island except for beach and sea (snorkeling, beach volleyball, windsurfing, sailing, fishing) is practically no, historical or cultural attractions too.
-Once here, you will be like on a desert island.
-At your disposal will be your room or bungalow on the shore, almost your own beach and a whole island with a jungle, where you can go hiking to get acquainted with its nature.
-In general, this is an ideal place for a quiet and secluded holiday away from civilization.
+There are practically no activities on the island besides beach and marine ones (snorkeling, beach volleyball, windsurfing, sailing, fishing), and no historical or cultural attractions either.
+Once here, you'll feel as if you're on a deserted island.
+At your disposal will be your room or bungalow on the shore, almost your own private beach, and a whole island with jungle that you can hike through to get to know its nature.
+In short, this is an ideal place for a quiet and secluded vacation away from civilization.

 - shopping